Matching complexes of polygonal line tilings: Introduction

 \section{Introduction}

-A {\it matching} on a simple graph $G$ is a set of edges in $G$ which have no common endpoints.
+A matching on a simple graph $G$ is a set of edges in $G$ which have no common vertex.
 The matching complex $M(G)$ is the simplicial complex whose vertex set is the edge set $E(G)$ and whose simplices are the matchings on $G$.

 Bouc \cite{Bouc} introduced the matching complexes of complete graphs in the context of the Brown complexes and Quillen complexes of finite groups.
 The matching complexes of complete bipartite graphs are called chessboard complexes.
 There are many works on these two complexes, and we refer to \cite{Wachs} for an introduction to this subject.
-The integral homology groups of these complexes have many torsions (see \cite{SW}), and hence it is very difficult to determine the homotopy types of matching complexes in general.
+The integral homology groups of these complexes have many torsions (see \cite{SW}) in general, and hence it is very difficult to determine the homotopy types of matching complexes.

 On the other hand, studies on homotopy types of matching complexes of other graphs have sporadically appeared.
-As is not the cases of complete graphs and complete bipartite graphs, there are a few results which determine the precise homotopy types of matching complexes of some family of graphs.
-For example, Kozlov \cite{Kozlov} determined the homotopy types of matching complexes of path graphs and cycle graphs.
+First Kozlov \cite{Kozlov} determined the homotopy types of matching complexes of path graphs and cycle graphs.
 Marietti and Testa showed that the matching complexes of forests are homotopy equivalent to wedges of spheres.
-Jonsson studied the topology of the matching complexes of grid graphs in his unpublished work \cite{Jonsson}, and the author \cite{Matsushita} showed that the matching complex of $(t \times 2)$-grid graphs are homotopy equivalent to wedges of spheres (see also Braun and Hough \cite{BH}).
+Jonsson studied the topology of the matching complexes of grid graphs in his unpublished work \cite{Jonsson}, and the author \cite{Matsushita} determined the homotopy types of the matching complexes of $(t \times 2)$-grid graphs, and showed that the matching complex of $(t \times 2)$-grid graphs are homotopy equivalent to wedges of spheres (see also Braun and Hough \cite{BH}).